 Style guides can help alleviate what I call special snowflake syndrome, where certain departments in an organization think that they have unique problems and therefore demand unique solutions.
 By exposing the design system in the form of a style guide, these special snowflakes can better appreciate consistency and understand why their requests for custom designs receive pushback.

 An empathetic workflow

-By making a style guide a cornerstone of your workflow (which we’ll detail in Chapter 4), designers and developers are forced to think about how their decisions affect the broader design system.
+By making a style guide a cornerstone of your workflow (which we’ll detail in chapter 4), designers and developers are forced to think about how their decisions affect the broader design system.
 It becomes harder to go rogue and becomes easier to think of the greater good.
 And this is exactly where you want team members to be.

 A style guide provides a home for each discipline to contribute their respective considerations and concerns for patterns.
-By collecting all these considerations under one roof, the style guide becomes a watering hole for everyone involved in the project, which helps each discipline better understand the design system from many perspectives.
+By collecting all these considerations under one roof, the style guide becomes a hub for everyone involved in the project, which helps each discipline better understand the design system from many perspectives.